Exactly What IS CBD?

 They couldn't even specify how much CBD was in each capsule.

 There's also a huge difference for people with allergy and histamine issues.
-Learn more on that here.
+Learn more about that here.

 Your brand needs to specify exactly how much CBD is in the bottle!